Recruitment FAQs

 How would you describe SFC’s office?

 SFC’s office is located near Haymarket Station in Edinburgh.
-The purpose-built ground floor office has wheelchair access throughout, a staffed reception area, dimmable lighting, quiet areas, open spaces, height adjustable desks and chairs in a hot desk environment.
+The purpose-built ground floor office has wheelchair access throughout, portable hearing loops, a staffed reception area, dimmable lighting, quiet areas, open spaces, height adjustable desks and chairs in a hot desk environment.
 We have sharing booths for small meetings and glass-faced meeting rooms for larger activities.
 There are also personal lockers, shower facilities and a drying cupboard as well as a lovely plant-filled atrium for breaktimes, which is close to the communal kitchen, which has free tea and coffee.
+Click here for an office tour.

 What is SFC's dress code?